PeterOste/E-Commerce-Back-End/README.md

 1. Create a `.env` file in the root directory of the project.
 2. Add your database configuration details to the `.env` file.
 3. Ensure that your MySQL server is running.
+4. Run the following command in MySQL: `SOURCE ./db/schema.sql`

 ## Usage
 1. Run the following command to create the database and seed it with test data: `npm run seed`